Wahoos' Bird in a Bucket

 Remember that 12 lb Ribeye I mentioned earlier?
 Slow cooked for 4 hours over Apple, finished at the same time, absolutely perfect, and left over.
 The turkey on the other hand, was devoured instantly!
 We're a beef-eating group and there was plenty of other food but that Turkey disappeared in a heart-beat.
 Who would have thought?

 Here's the Turkey I did a couple of weeks later by request.
 10 lbs of charcoal and 1 hr 15 minutes.
-To make this a controlled experiment, we once again did a whole Ribeye and once again there was some left over.
-MIKE WHO? (inside joke)
+To make this a controlled experiment, we once again did a whole Ribeye and once again there was Ribeye left over. (inside joke)

 Next time, I'm cutting the cooking time to 1 hr and expect even better results!